 5. Communications are clear and effective.

-Hosting weekly or monthly safety meetings, mailing letters home to family, and emailing daily safety messages to drivers can serve as valuable touchpoints that will help you connect with drivers while reinforcing important safety messaging.
+Hosting weekly or monthly safety meetings for truck drivers, mailing letters home to family, and emailing daily safety messages to drivers can serve as valuable touchpoints that will help you connect with drivers while reinforcing important safety messaging.
 Many organizations have employees lead safety meetings to increase their level of engagement.

 6. The organization cares about the well-being of employees, and it shows.

 When leadership cares about company employees, that care is reflected at all levels of the organization.
 You’ll see things like positive reinforcement, public praise for a job well done, and regular visibility of the company’s leadership as they seek to learn about every facet of the business and improve safety at every level.
 When employees are treated like the valuable contributors they are, they’re more likely to buy into the company’s safety culture, and it will show in your company’s stellar safety record.

 Are you looking to use your strong safety culture to elevate employee engagement?
 Our Best Practices ebook can help.